Academic Calendar

 FMLY 2650 The Social Aspects of Aging 3 cr

-An examination of the social aspects of aging.
-Emphasis on understanding the aging process as a life transition involving adaptation through interaction with social and physical environments.
-May not be held with the former HMEC 2650 or SWRK 2650 or SWRK 2651 or REC 2650.
+An examination of the social aspects of aging, including cultural norms, socio-economic factors and historical events.
+Emphasis on understanding the aging process as a life transition involving adaptation through interaction with social, psychological, emotional, spiritual and environmental determinants.
+May not be held with REC 2650, SWRK 2650, SWRK 2651, or the former HMEC 2650.

 Equiv To: HMEC 2650, REC 2650, SWRK 2650